Cline Buttes Hazardous Fuels Project

 - Enhance riparian areas and ponderosa pine trees.

-For current and planned activities in the Cline Buttes Recreation Area click here (PDF).
+- Map of current vegetation treatments in the Cline Buttes Recreation Area (PDF)

 What can I expect during these projects?